ALL-IRELAND HERITAGE SKILLS PROGRAMME 2023-2024

 The All-Ireland Heritage Skills Programme partners believe that it is crucial to preserve the wisdom and knowledge that embody many of the traditional building skills which have shaped our historical built environment.
 As many workers in the sector now reach retirement age it is vital that these skills are passed on to the next generation of master craftspeople.
 It is imperative that we can continue to restore and conserve our history, but also that we demonstrate the significant role that traditional craft skills can play in creating new spaces and places.
 The All-Ireland Heritage Skills Programme provides an opportunity to keep many of these traditional skills alive, guaranteeing their importance for the future, and ensuring that they continue to play an important role in conserving our past.

 The All-Ireland Heritage Skills Programme is delivered across different locations in the Republic of Ireland and Northern Ireland.
-Participants of the programme will be registered for their NVQ assessment at the Heritage Skills Centre, HED Moira Depot, Moira, Craigavon, County Armagh, BT67 ONE.
+Participants of the programme will be registered for their NVQ assessment at the Department for Communities Historic Environment Division (HED) Heritage and Skills Centre in Moira, Co Down, Northern Ireland.
 The Summer School will be delivered at Dumfries House Estate in Scotland and the Winter School will be delivered in Kilkenny, in the Republic of Ireland.
 Industry placements will be across Northern Ireland and the Republic of Ireland.

 The All-Ireland Heritage Skills Programme is a full-time, 12-month course which gives practical experience in heritage building skills.
 Participants will also undertake a Level 3 NVQ Diploma in Heritage Skills (Construction).*

-Please download the course brochure for a full breakdown of the course components and timescales:
+Please download the Programme Overview for a full breakdown of the course components and timescales:

-*Please note each participant's existing experience / qualifications and the availability of assessors will need to be considered prior to the opportunity to pursue a qualification being made available.
+*a participants existing experience/qualifications and availability of assessors will need to be considered prior to the opportunity to pursue a qualification being made available.

-- NVQ Level 2 or 3 / Level 4 or 5 Certificate in a building / construction subject
+- QQI/NFQ Level 4 or 5 Certificate in a building / construction subject

 and / or